amattn/deeperror/README.markdown

 deeperror
 =========

-Verbose, but very informative, enlightening and pleasantly formatted errors for Go
+Verbose, but informative, time-saving and pleasantly formatted errors for Go

 Installation
 ------------